 As you think about possible changes to your coverage for the upcoming year during AEP, keep in mind:

-- Medicare Part B and Medicare Advantage plans provide coverage for telehealth services for COVID-19.
+- Medicare Part B and Medicare Advantage plans provide coverage for telehealth services for COVID-19, and, despite the public health emergency having ended, Congress has extended many of these flexibilities through the end of 2024.
 If you switch from Medicare Advantage to Original Medicare, you'll need to add a PDP and/or a Medicare Supplement plan to supplement your coverage.

-- If you have a pre-existing condition, switching to Medicare Supplement coverage may require medical underwriting (although you can enroll in a Medicare Supplement plan without medical underwriting if it's the first time you enroll in Medicare when you turn 65).
+- If you have a pre-existing condition, switching to Medicare Supplement coverage may require medical underwriting (although you can enroll in a Medicare Supplement plan without medical underwriting if it's the first time you enroll in Medicare).

 - Your Medicare decision is made separately from that of your spouse's.
 There's no such thing as Medicare family coverage.

 - If you're adding a PDP for the first time during AEP, and you over age 65, you may be at risk for a PDP penalty added to your monthly premium since you didn't sign up for a PDP when you were first eligible at age 65.

 - Remember, if you already have Medicare coverage and do nothing during AEP, your current coverage will auto-renew January 1 of the upcoming year.

 Although you might be gearing up for a busy holiday season, now is the time to take a fresh look at your Medicare options.
 Remember, you have from October 15 through December 7 each year to decide what your plan will be for the upcoming year, so don't delay.

 If you have Medicare Advantage, or Original Medicare (with optional Medicare Supplement and/or PDP prescription drug coverage), that isn't providing the level of coverage you need at a cost that's affordable, AEP is your chance to course correct.

 "Yearly Medicare decisions are an important part of your ongoing retirement and financial planning process," says Sharma.
 "Life is full of changes—whether changes to health conditions, adjustments to the coverage, or changes to financial wellbeing—so do your homework, seek help, and look for any gaps between what you need and what your Medicare coverage provides."